 Amanda Clark, MDAssociate Professor, Division of General MedicineAssociate Program Director

 A native Mississippian, Dr. Amanda Clark obtained a BS from Mississippi State University and a MD from the University of Mississippi School of Medicine.
 She completed residency and chief residency at the University of Alabama at Birmingham.
 After residency, she practiced as an academic hospitalist at the Cleveland VA Medical Center in Cleveland, Ohio, and was an associate program director for Case Western's internal medicine residency program.
 She and her husband, a cardiologist, decided to move “home” to Mississippi in 2017 and join the UMMC family.
-She serves as the director of digital technology and strategic communication for the Department of Medicine and practices inpatient and outpatient general internal medicine.
+She serves as an Associate Vice Chair for the Department of Medicine and practices inpatient and outpatient general internal medicine.

-Amanda’s interests include wellness, scholarship and health care disparities.
+Amanda’s interests include wellness and health care disparities.
 She considers it a joy and a privilege to train the physician leaders of tomorrow.
 She has three young children and enjoys reading and running.

 Lyssa Weatherly, MD Assistant Professor, Division of Geriatrics Associate Program Director